linode/apl-docs/docs/for-ops/console/teams.md

 <!-- ![Console: Teams](../../img/platform-teams.png) -->

-## About Teams in APL
+## About Teams

 - Teams are isolated tenants on the platform to support Development/DevOps teams, projects or even DTAP.

-- A team will get access to APL Console, providing access to self-service features and all the shared apps available on the platform.
+- A Team will get access to the Console, providing access to self-service features and all the shared apps available on the platform.

 - Teams can choose to receive alerts in Microsoft Teams, Slack or email and each team will get access to a project in Harbor.